 A Coroner’s Inquest is a specialized proceeding, with several features unique to the inquest process.
 Inquests have their own rules of procedure that are different from those in criminal or civil courts.
 Adherence to these rules is expected of all parties.

 Although a Coroner’s inquest is not intended to be an adversarial process, in some circumstances, an adversarial process (e.g. a civil proceeding) is being contemplated by the family of the deceased.
 Health professionals or organizations may want to seek formal standing at the inquest so as to be able to participate in the inquest and, ultimately, receive and respond to any recommendations by the Coroner’s jury.
 To do so, they should seek legal representation from counsel with specific experience participating at Coroner’s Inquests, like the lawyers at Wise Health Law.

 A lawyer can also advise health professionals with respect to providing evidence at an inquest while keeping an eye to protecting their interests in any resulting litigation that may be contemplated.

 If you are participating in an inquest, it is advisable to retain legal counsel with specific experience with these matters.
 At Wise Health Law, we have a deep and thorough understanding of the inquest process and the rules that govern it, and have represented many clients at both inquests and related investigations.

 For Expert Representation at Coroner’s Inquests and Investigations Contact Wise Health Law

 If you require a lawyer to provide guidance during a Coroner’s investigation or to represent you at a Coroner’s Inquest, contact the experienced lawyers at Wise Health Law.
 Our team of health lawyers relies on more than 30 years of combined advocacy and health law experience to provide clients with exceptional representation.
-With offices in both Toronto and Oakville, Ontario we are easily accessible.
+With an office located in Oakville, Ontario we are easily accessible.
 Contact us online, or at 416-915-4234 for a consultation.